codebysandip/docker-pull-auto/README.md

 ## Running the app

-- Create a .env file at the root with follwing content:
+- Create a .env file at the root with following content:

   ```typescript
   HOOK_SECRET = yourSecret;